paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ---

-**Docsify-This** is an open-source web app that instantly turns online Markdown text files into styled web pages – no web server, no installation, no build process.
+**Docsify-This** is an open-source web app that instantly turns online Markdown files into styled web pages.

+No web server.
+No installation.
+No build process.

-> *"I'm blown away just by the fact you put a URL into Docsify-This and then you get a URL back for a web page… done!
-Take the URL and go.
-It is so seamless."*
+> *"I'm blown away just by the fact you put a URL into Docsify-This and
+> then you get a URL back for a web page… done!"*
 >
-> – J. Groom, Co-founder, Reclaim Hosting (Reclaim Today, Episode 39)
+> – J. Groom, Co-founder, Reclaim Hosting

+### Session Overview

-In this session, you'll see how a real-world open publishing tool was shaped by intentional design decisions, and how the same thinking applies to almost any tool or learning experience you create.
+In this session, you'll see how intentional design decisions shaped a real-world open publishing tool – and how the same thinking applies to almost any tool or learning experience you create.

 ### What You'll Be Able to Do
 - Identify friction in any digital tool using the Big / Small Design framework